spinnaker/buildtool/README.md

 ### Publish versions.yml

-When ready to release the new Spinnaker version to users, publish the `versions.yml` file to GCS bucket.
+When ready to release a new Spinnaker version to users, publish the `versions.yml` file to GCS.

 ```
 versions_yml_path=source_code/update_versions/versions.yml